MrGreenCheezz/EmailAnoncer/README.md

 # EmailAnoncer
-small app to anounce new emails to telegram using imap library
+Just use "npm i" to install dependecies and launch using "node index.js" , this small app will anounce new emails that matching some patterns to telegram using telegram bot